schibsted/spid-tech-docs/resources/articles/mixpanel/events-tracked.md

             </tr>
             <tr>
                 <td>Page viewed</td>
-                <td>Whenever the user loads a SPiD page.
+                <td>Whenever the user loads a SchAcc page.
 The event contains a page id that explains which page the user is seeing.</td>
             </tr>
             <tr>
                 <td>Prior access to product</td>